porres/pd-cyclone/README.md

 -------
-Cyclone - a set of objects for Pure Data cloned from Max/MSP
+Cyclone - a set of Pure Data objects cloned from Max/MSP
 -------

 --------------------